 Leaky gut or intestinal permeability can also be a factor in gallstones (Kosters A, 2010).
-Please see our recent article on leaky gut and autoimmunity.
 As we have written, if the gut lining is permeable, then toxins, microbes and other undesirable substances will escape from the gut into circulation in the body.
 This will prompt an immune response to fight off the foreign invaders and inflammation will ensue.
 This inflammation will affect the functioning of the biliary system; the gallbladder, liver and bile ducts; which are involved in gallstone formation (Kosters A, 2010).
 Thus, leaky gut creates inflammation which will lead to issues with gallbladder function and an impaired gallbladder can contribute to gallstones.

 Sluggish Gallbladder Motility & Insulin Resistance: